-The growth of Queen Daenerys is a combination of H. undatus, H. stenopterus, and H. guatemalensis that tends to be spinless once mature.
-You can experience signs of these different genes in the growing phases to maturity.
+The growth of Queen Daenerys is a combination of H. undatus, H. stenopterus, and H. guatemalensis, which tends to be spinless once mature.
+You can experience signs of these genes in the growing phases to maturity.
 New growth can have small spines or no spines at all.
 The plant material is three-sided and bright green, and growth can be sensitive to the elements and react with rust when stressed.
 This likely comes from the H. stenopterus and H. guatemalensis genes.
 Under ideal conditions, this variety is a rapid grower.

-The flower is a medium-sized bloom with inner petals two shades of pink and the outer petals a darker pinkish red.
+The flower is a medium-sized bloom with inner petals, two shades of pink, and the outer petals a darker pinkish red.
 The flower bud is equally beautiful, plentiful, and similar to Connie Mayer’s buds.
 In Louisiana, the flower opens just before dusk and closes at sunrise.
 When compared to other Hylocereus varieties, this is earlier.
 The stigma is similar to undatus species but smaller.
 Pollen is different from the mother plant, being less clumpy and plentiful.
 Flowers of this species are likely self-sterile, but we are still testing this feature.
 Queen Daenerys will set fruit with pollen from other Red and Pink flesh fruit varieties.
 Some purple types may work, but we recommend avoiding guatemalensis pollen.
 White fleshed fruit pollen is a great choice as well.
 Just stay away from varieties with H. stenopterus genes.